sonic-net/SONiC/doc/platform/common_config.md

 ### 1.1	Functional Requirements
 The functional requirements include :
-- Load the common silicon config.bcm file by looking for a *.bcm file in the  /usr/share/sonic/device/x86_64-broadcom_common/broadcom-sonic-{$chip_id}  directory where the  $chip_id  is the upper 3 nibbles of the switching silicon's device ID as listed in SDK/include/soc/devids.h. and standardize on the common file name as  broadcom-sonic-<chip abbreviation>.config.bcm in this directory.
-This  file naming convention is not strictly enforced by the infrastructure, however.
+- Create the common file in the device common directory for different  BRCM switch chip family

-- Merge common  broadcom-sonic-<chip abbreviation>.config.bcm  file is with the existing platform specific  config.bcm  file.
-Duplicate configuration entries in the platform specific file override entries in the common  broadcom-sonic-<chip abbreviation>.config.bcm  file.
+- Merge the common config from device common directory to ODM platform specific config.
+Duplicate configuration entries in the platform specific file override entries in the common config.bcm

+- The final config.bcm merged with common config is required to be copied to a shared folder for debugging

 ## 2 Supported Platforms

-In Buzznik+ release, Per-switching silicon Common config is supported on all of the Broadcom platform if the common config files are created in the device/broadcom/x86_64-broadcom_common.
+Per-switching silicon Common config feature is supported on all of the Broadcom platform if the common config files are created in the device/broadcom/x86_64-broadcom_common.
 Following is the current supported common configuration :

 |-- x86_64-broadcom_b77 -- broadcom-sonic-td3.config.bcm

 |-- x86_64-broadcom_b85 -- broadcom-sonic-td2.config.bcm

 |-- x86_64-broadcom_b87-- broadcom-sonic-td3.config.bcm

 |-- x86_64-broadcom_b96-- broadcom-sonic-th.config.bcm

 |-- x86_64-broadcom_b97-- broadcom-sonic-th2.config.bcm

 |-- x86_64-broadcom_b98-- broadcom-sonic-th3.config.bcm

+## 3 Design Detail
+The main change of the design is in the SYNCD docker syncd/scripts/syncd_init_common.sh script along with common config being created in the device/broadcom/x86_64-broadcom_common/ folder.
+The design standardize the common file name as  broadcom-sonic-<chip abbreviation>.config.bcm .
+Also, in the SYNCD docker-syncd-brcm.mk, we extern the common config directory path  /usr/share/sonic/device/x86_64-broadcom_common from host to docker for script reference.

+The design change for syncd_init_common.sh is targeted on the config_syncd_bcm() which is only for BRCM switch chip.
+In the config_syncd_bcm() function, it will load the common silicon config.bcm file by looking for a *.bcm file in the  /usr/share/sonic/device/x86_64-broadcom_common/broadcom-sonic-{$chip_id}  directory where the  $chip_id  is the upper 3 nibbles of the switching silicon's device ID as listed in SDK/include/soc/devids.h.
+Then, merge common  broadcom-sonic-<chip abbreviation>.config.bcm  file with the existing platform specific config.bcm file in which the duplicate configuration entries in the platform specific file will override entries in the common  broadcom-sonic-<chip abbreviation>.config.bcm  file.

+Since the platform specific config.bcm is read only in docker, the design copies the platform specific config.bcm and sai.profile to /tmp for handling common config merge process.
+The /tmp/sai.profile will be modified to point to the merged config.bcm under/tmp directory.
+The following switch initialization will reference to the new merged config.bcm pointed by updated sai.profile from the /tmp directory.

 ## 4 Serviceability and DEBUG